miniBill/witch-awakening/DLCs/Core/Quests.md

 + Pick a location of your choice, for some reason the Elder Dragon of choice has become agitated and active, lashing out and if it's in the solar system, its roars are being picked up on human scientific equipment.
 It needs to be silenced one way or another.
 + Nothing escapes and Elder Dragon bite, not even spirits.

-SANGUINE LIGHT
+## Quest: Sanguine Light
-Epic
+- Slot: Epic

-Threat 9
+- Threat: 9
-Conflict 5
+- Conflict: 5
-Reward 6
+- Reward: 6

 You've run afoul of an ancient Vampire Lord through some means, from insult or challenge, or your actions against their clan.
 They are a high level Hespatian with a family that oversees other families, and is the same vampire that turned the Red Mother.
 A Vampire Lord is almost as strong as a Werewolf and half as fast, but with more agility, keeping speed with fine movements or focusing to execute preplanned movements that seem like teleportation.
 They are powerful magic users capable of Necromancy without being a witch, and effectively have the Blood Witch perk.
 They regenerate from harm so long as one undying cell is intact.

 Notes:
 + This Vampire Lord IS in fact a witch as well.
 Their magics are boosted by 100% so long as they're well-fed (1 cup a day, decays over 3 days to 0%).
 Sunlight reduces all magic potency by -75%, along with strength, speed, and regeneration.
 Garlic is just pungent.
 Running water burns as a nuisance.

+### Sidebar
-+ Holy Symbols just make them uncomfortable.
+Holy Symbols just make them uncomfortable.
 A Vampire is a self-animated corpse that feeds on spirit traces in living blood to sustain their own amalgam spirit.
-It is not the same person as it was in life -- unless an Empusa, or Necromancy is employed to rebind the spirit back to the same body to bypass the change, allowing a true conversion.
+It is not the same person as it was in life - unless an Empusa, or Necromancy is employed to rebind the spirit back to the same body to bypass the change, allowing a true conversion.
 If bitten and die, you become a normal vampire (See Immortal Blood Vol.), unless you slay and drink a Lord's blood to become one yourself.

+--- BOBBY TABLE ---

 MAD BOMBER
 Epic